goauthentik/authentik/website/docs/user-group/user/user_basic_operations.md

 1. In the Admin interface, navigate to **Directory > Users** to display all users.

-2. Either click the name of the user to display the full User details page, or click the chevron beside their name to expand the toptions.
+2. Either click the name of the user to display the full User details page, or click the chevron (the › symbol) beside their name to expand the toptions.

 3. To generate a recovery link, which you can then copy and paste into an email, click **View recovery link**.